gjeemnsn/Fake-news-detection/README.md

 # Test procedure
 1. Clone the repo to your local machine
 2. Make sure you have all the dependencies installed
-3. Use FakeNews-Random Forest.ipynb to test
+3. Use FakeNews-RF-and-LSTM.ipynb to test

 # Model Used and accuracy
   * Accuracy----73% for LSTM and 79% for RF